Aziz Kaprawi

-Datuk Ab Aziz bin Kaprawi (born 24 July 1959) is a Malaysian politician.
+Ab Aziz bin Kaprawi (born 24 July 1959) is a Malaysian politician.
 He was the Johor State Legislative Assembly member for the constituency of Parit Raja from 2004 to 2013 and Member of Parliament for Sri Gading in Johor from 2013 until 2018.
 He was the Deputy Minister of Transport in the Malaysian cabinet.
 He is a member of United Malay National Organisation (UMNO), a major component party in the Barisan Nasional (BN) coalition.

 Political career

 Johor Executive Councillor

 During his tenure as an executive councillor in the Johor state executive council, Ab Aziz Kaprawi was also one of the panellists for the joint venture project for the 3,642.17ha land agriculture project with JCorp, a state owned corporate institution.